-Research on the potential of multi-stakeholder networks to effect ecosystem level change
+Research on the potential of impact networks to effect ecosystem level change

 In 2019-20, Creative Metier worked with six membership networks to explore their potential and to test the Converge network approach, adapting it to the local context in Kenya and Uganda.